 1. When Israel was a youth, I loved him, and I called my son out of Egypt.

 ¶8.
 How can I give you up, O Ephraim, or hand you over, O Israel?
-How can I make you like Admah, or treat you like Zeboiim?
+How can I make you like Admah or treat you like Zeboiim?
 My heart is turned within me.
 My repentings are kindled together.

 9. I will not act on my burning anger.
 I will not turn back to destroy Ephraim because I am God and not man, the Holy One in your midst.
 I will not come in anger.

-10. They will follow Jehovah.
+Lord.
 He will roar like a lion.
-When he roars, then the children will come trembling from the west.
+When He roars, then the children will come trembling from the west.

 11. They will come trembling like a bird out of Egypt, and like a dove from the land of Assyria, and I will cause them to dwell in their homes, says Jehovah.